Mjz86/c_colon/README.md

   9.  elegant parallel programming with safety and structured concurrency:

-  for example,  common  monadic operations can be made in a lambda function that is hidden inside of a for loop , iteration-primitive can be a mutex,  can be a vector,  can be an optional, the option for monadic lambdas is provided,  but common  monands can be expressed with ease.
+  for example,  common  monadic operations can be made in a lambda function that is hidden inside of a for loop, this doesn't look like were using a monadic operation here , but we implicitly are doing that, while still benefiting from readability of c style for loops, iteration-primitive can be a mutex,  can be a vector,  can be an optional, the option for monadic lambdas is provided,  but common  monands can be expressed with ease.
  ( note that iteration-primitive is written in c colon as it involves more complex machinery)
  ```